GetResponse/DevZone/API/README.md

 Conditions:

 * `campaigns` / `get_campaigns` (optional) – Search only in given campaigns.
 Uses OR logic.
 If those params are not given search is performed in all campaigns on the account.
-Check IDs in Conditions for detailed explanation.
+Check [IDs in conditions](#ids) for detailed explanation.
 * `messages` / `get_messages` (optional) – Search only contacts removed from given messages, this info is known for example if contact clicked unsubscribe link.
 Uses OR logic.
-Check IDs in Conditions for detailed explanation.
+Check [IDs in conditions](#ids) for detailed explanation.
-* `email` (optional) – Use text operators to narrow down search results to specific contact emails.
+* `email` (optional) – Use [text operators](#operators) to narrow down search results to specific contact emails.
 * `reason` (optional) – Narrow down search results only to contacts removed due to specific reason, allowed values are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other.
-* `created_on` (optional) – Use time operators to narrow down search results to specific contact creation date.
+* `created_on` (optional) – Use [time operators](#operators) to narrow down search results to specific contact creation date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed.
-* `deleted_on` (optional) – Use time operators to narrow down search results to specific contact deletion date.
+* `deleted_on` (optional) – Use [time operators](#operators) to narrow down search results to specific contact deletion date.
 Multiple operators are allowed and logic AND is used so date range can also be expressed.

 _JSON result:_